*Spoiler alert* There is no difference. Let us explain why.

 SMS remarketing messages are opened within 90 seconds on average, compared to 90 minutes for email.
 These messages have an open rate of 98% with 90% of messages opened within three minutes.

 By sending SMS messages 30 minutes after an abandoned booking, Thorpe Park increased its online sales by 5%.

 32% of SMS recipients clicked on the messages, and almost 7% returned to complete their purchase.

-When done well, remarketing can be a pretty damn effective technique and form an important part of the customer buying journey.
+The same answer as in the first stanza applies here, there is no difference.
+However, when done well, remarketing can be a pretty damn effective technique and form an important part of the customer buying journey.